Henry Robb

 Henry Robb, Limited, known colloquially as Robbs, was a Scottish shipbuilding company based at Leith Docks in Edinburgh.
-Robbs was notable for building small-to-medium sized vessels, particularly tugs and dredgers.
+Robbs built small-to-medium sized vessels, particularly tugs and dredgers.

 History

-The company was founded on 1 April 1918 by Henry Robb, a former yard manager for Ramage & Ferguson shipbuilders, who lay around 1 km to the east.
+The company was founded on 1 April 1918 by Henry Robb, a former yard manager for Ramage & Ferguson shipbuilders, which lay around 1 km to the east.

 Robb was born in Partick, Glasgow in 1874 to Henry Robb (1843-1894), a ships caulker, and his wife Martha Simpson (1840–78).
 He married Mary Baird Mcintosh Cowan in 1903 and their son, Henry Cowan Robb (1932-2018), became a Director of the firm.
 Henry Robb died in Edinburgh in 1951.

 Robbs grew by buying berths from Hawthorns in 1924, the business of Cran and Somerville in 1926 and the yards of Ramage and Ferguson in 1934.
 The site became known as Victoria Shipyard.

 Robbs closed its Arbroath and Clyde operations in the 1920s and focused its activities on Leith.